guilhemmarchand/trackme/docs/userguide.rst

 Week days monitoring allows using specific rules for data sources and data hosts regarding the day of the week, by default monitoring rules are always applied, therefore using week days rules allow influencing the ``red`` state depending on the current day of the week. (which would switch to ``orange`` accordingly)

+**Hours ranges monitoring:**

+Similarly to the week days monitoring, you can specify for each entity the hours ranges of the day when the monitoring condition apply.

+In a nutshell, this means that you can specify which periods of the day a given entity can switch to red, and therefore be included in your alerting workflow.

+If the current hour range is not included in the monitoring rules, the entity would turn orange rather than red.

-See :ref:`Week days monitoring` for more details about this feature
+See :ref:`Hours ranges monitoring` for more details about this feature

 **Monitoring level:**